jambonz/jambonz-docs/docs/index.md

 Enough already!
 I just want to build one of these things and take it for a spin!

 OK, gotcha - check out a short video showing a soup-to-nuts walkthrough of [how to deploy on AWS in 10 minutes or less](/tutorials)

+Talk to us on our [slack channel](https://fie6gjk7w7.execute-api.us-east-1.amazonaws.com/Express/) to ask questions, learn more about jambonz, or find out how to contribute.